StatisticsFinland/frontend-tasks/README.md

-install packages `npm i`
-you may get some errors while installing, but app has been tested to work on 7.2.2021
+Install packages `npm i`.
+You may get some errors while installing, but app has been tested to work on 7.2.2021

 To start the mock backend run command
 `npm run mockserver`